tokio-rs/website/content/tokio/tutorial/hello-tokio.md

 ## Compile-time green-threading

 Rust implements asynchronous programing using feature called [`async/await`].
-Functions that perform asynchonous operations are labeled with the `async` keyword.
+Functions that perform asynchronous operations are labeled with the `async` keyword.
 In our example, the `connect` function is defined like this:

 ```rust